-Take some time to walk around the lake and see it from all angles.
+Take some time to walk around the lower lake and see it from all angles.
 We spent hours taking photos here after the sun came up, and I’m sure this part of the Blue Lake Trail is a wonderful place to camp too.

 The turquoise hues of the Colorado Blue Lake are just as impressive as what you see in pictures, although sunlight makes a big difference.
 On an overcast day, or early in the morning before the sun hits the lake, the colors aren’t as bright.

 The photos you see on this page were taken on a mid-August morning and don’t have any photoshopping or saturation added!